 Despite the Xbox One X's end-of-life announcement, you'll probably be able to find the console on store shelves for a little while longer while retailers clear house (should they have any units left).
 There's really no reason to buy this over the Xbox Series S or X at this point, but if you are curious, the window is closing on being able to get hold of one brand new.

 With Xbox Series X right around the corner, is it worth buying an Xbox One X now?

-The reason the Xbox One X needs it, however, is because it plays some titles in native 4K resolution – and sometimes at 60 frames per second.
-It's capable of HDR playback for games in the HDR10 format and supports Dolby Vision video streaming, too.
+Well, not really, but that's not to say it's a bad console.
+As of right now, it's still the most powerful console in the world.
+And all of this power is worth it because it allows the Xbox One X to play some titles in native 4K resolution, sometimes even at 60 frames per second.
+The console is capable of HDR playback for games in the HDR10 format and supports Dolby Vision video streaming, too.
 For AV fans, this is the only platform where you'll find a 4K Blu-ray player built into the box and support for Dolby Atmos, a more immersive audio format than 7.1 surround sound.

 For a look at what comes in the box check out our unboxing video below.

 Still want to buy one of the older Xbox units?
 Read on for everything you need to know to make your choice.

 - Unsure of the difference?
 Read our detailed Xbox One X vs Xbox One S comparison or compare 4K consoles in our Xbox One X vs PS4 Pro guide